 The J. Erik Jonsson Central Library is at the corner of Ervay and Young and showcases several important collections and ever-changing art exhibits and hosts author talks and readings.

-In emergency, dial 911 to reach police, fire, or ambulance.
+In an emergency, dial 911 to reach police, fire, or ambulance.
 Emergency call boxes are scattered about the downtown area in case you have no phone with you.